Overview

-Chlamydia is an infection caused by a bacteria called Chlamydia trachomatis.
+Chlamydia is a bacterial infection caused by the bacteria Chlamydia trachomatis.
 This bacteria lives in the mucous membranes of the body.
 While that usually means the cervix in women or the urethra or anus in men and women, it can also mean the throat or the eyes.
 Chlamydia in the throat is called a pharyngeal chlamydia infection.

 - The most commonly experienced symptom is a persistent sore throat that can last for days.
 The discomfort may be consistent or intermittent.